 - Rachitic rosary due to enlargement of the costal cartilage

-- Harrison’s groove caused by the powerful pull of the diaphragm on the subcostal margin or lower end of the rib cage leading to a horizontal groove and due to osteomalacia or defectively mineralized bone
+- Harrison’s groove caused by the powerful pull of the diaphragm on the subcostal margin or lower end of the rib cage, which leads to a horizontal groove due to osteomalacia or defectively mineralized bone

 - Swollen and sometimes painful epiphyses

 In adults, the presence of XLH is signaled by the presence of stress fractures, dental abscesses, or musculoskeletal pain.

 Image Credit: Double Brain / Shutterstock.com

 Children with XLH typically have widening and fraying of the femoral and upper tibial metaphyses, as well as any other metaphysis in the body.
 These are sometimes cupped over the joint surface.
 Rachitic rosary may also be present.